FFmpeg/FFV1/ffv1.md

 ## Slice

 A `Slice` is an independent, spatial subsection of a Frame that is encoded separately from another region of the same Frame.
-The use of more than one `Slice` per Frame provides opportunities for taking advantage of the opportunities of multithreaded encoding and decoding.
+The use of more than one `Slice` per Frame provides opportunities for taking advantage of multithreaded encoding and decoding.

 A `Slice` consists of a `Slice Header` (when relevant), a `Slice Content`, and a `Slice Footer` (when relevant).
 The pseudocode below describes the contents of a `Slice`.